Date(s) - September 13,2019 - September 15,2019

-5. Understand the antiviral effects associated with high active antiretroviral therapy (HAART).
+5. Explain the antiviral effects associated with high active antiretroviral therapy (HAART).

 6. Identify and manage possible drug-drug interactions between antiretroviral agents with other pharmacotherapeutic agents.

-7. Understand and be able to manage various adverse effects associated with antiretroviral agents.
+7. Explain how to manage various adverse effects associated with antiretroviral agents.

-3. Be able to manage the efficacy and adverse effects associated with new mitigation agents.
+3. Identify and manage the adverse effects associated with pharmacotherapy for emergency cases.